AYLIEN/aylien_newsapi_php/docs/Api/DefaultApi.md

 $source_scopes_state = array("source_scopes_state_example"); // string[] | This parameter is used for finding stories whose source scopes is the specified state/province value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
 $source_scopes_city = array("source_scopes_city_example"); // string[] | This parameter is used for finding stories whose source scopes is the specified city value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
 $source_scopes_level = array("source_scopes_level_example"); // string[] | This parameter is used for finding stories whose source scopes  is the specified level value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
 $source_links_in_count_min = 56; // int | This parameter is used for finding stories from sources whose Links in count is greater than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count).
 $source_links_in_count_max = 56; // int | This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count).
 $source_rankings_alexa_rank_min = 56; // int | This parameter is used for finding stories from sources whose Alexa rank is greater than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
 $source_rankings_alexa_rank_max = 56; // int | This parameter is used for finding stories from sources whose Alexa rank is less than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
 $source_rankings_alexa_country = array("source_rankings_alexa_country_example"); // string[] | This parameter is used for finding stories from sources whose Alexa rank is in the specified country value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+$social_shares_count_facebook_min = 56; // int | This parameter is used for finding stories whose Facebook social shares count is greater than or equal to the specified value.
+$social_shares_count_facebook_max = 56; // int | This parameter is used for finding stories whose Facebook social shares count is less than or equal to the specified value.
+$social_shares_count_google_plus_min = 56; // int | This parameter is used for finding stories whose Google+ social shares count is greater than or equal to the specified value.
+$social_shares_count_google_plus_max = 56; // int | This parameter is used for finding stories whose Google+ social shares count is less than or equal to the specified value.
+$social_shares_count_linkedin_min = 56; // int | This parameter is used for finding stories whose LinkedIn social shares count is greater than or equal to the specified value.
+$social_shares_count_linkedin_max = 56; // int | This parameter is used for finding stories whose LinkedIn social shares count is less than or equal to the specified value.
+$social_shares_count_reddit_min = 56; // int | This parameter is used for finding stories whose Reddit social shares count is greater than or equal to the specified value.
+$social_shares_count_reddit_max = 56; // int | This parameter is used for finding stories whose Reddit social shares count is less than or equal to the specified value.
 $cluster = false; // bool | This parameter enables clustering for the returned stories.
+You can read more about working with clustering [here](https://newsapi.aylien.com/docs/working-with-clustering).
 $cluster_algorithm = "lingo"; // string | This parameter is used for specifying the clustering algorithm you wish to use.
 It supprts STC, Lingo and [k-means](https://en.wikipedia.org/wiki/K-means_clustering) algorithms.
+You can read more about working with clustering [here](https://newsapi.aylien.com/docs/working-with-clustering).
 $return = array("return_example"); // string[] | This parameter is used for specifying return fields.
 $story_id = 789; // int | A story id
 $story_url = "story_url_example"; // string | An article or webpage